jasonroman/flot-bundle/README.md

 ## Installation

-Add JasonRomanFlotBundle to your `composer.json`
+Add the bundle to your `composer.json`

 ```yaml
 {